telosnetwork/telos-docs/docs/learn/defi_guide/staking_sTLOS.md

 As a single-asset staking token, sTLOS mimics the REX-style token staking on Telos native, which does not suffer impermanent loss (as seen in dual-asset staking pools) and therefore presents a far lower financial risk for investors.

-sTLOS can be staked on Teloscan.
+Users can stake TLOS for sTLOS(receipt token)which can be done on [Teloscan](http://teloscan.io).
 Staked sTLOS provides access to a steady income and our DeFi applications.
-This functionality allows tEVM users to stake sTLOS for attractive rewards while boosting the TVL on Telos' industry-leading EVM.

 Staking TLOS earns you interest, returns, and profits from a community reserve, which distributes to accounts that stake their TLOS and sTLOS.